-The cost of Intrauterine Insemination (IUI) is not very expensive if compared to other reproductive technologies.
+The cost of Intrauterine Insemination (IUI) is not very expensive if compared to other reproductive techniques.
 This is due to the simplicity of the procedure, which makes in painless, and does not require the use of specific instruments.

 Depending on the fertility clinic that you choose to carry out the treatment and the type of insemination you undergo, the cost will vary, as we will see in the following sections.

-Below you have an index with the 7 points we are going to deal with in this article.
+Provided bellow is an index with the 7 points we are going to expand on in this article.

 Fees included in the cost of IUI